 Incunables (Fifteenth Century)

-The Library's collection of incunables currently numbers 2,697 and includes books, broadsides, blockbooks, and woodcuts.
+The Morgan's collection of incunables currently numbers 2,697 and includes books, broadsides, blockbooks, and woodcuts.
 It is rich in special or unique copies, first editions of classical authors, the work of notable printers, such as Nicolas Jenson and William Caxton, and publications issued in remote towns, showing how printing spread throughout Europe during the fifteenth century.
-The Library has the distinction of owning three Gutenberg Bibles, one on vellum, and two on paper.
+The Morgan has the distinction of owning three Gutenberg Bibles, one on vellum, and two on paper.

 See a selection of incunable bookbindings »

 The largest single group within the library of James Toovey consisted of Greek and Latin classics printed at the Aldine Press in Venice.
-Subsequent acquisitions have increased the Library's holdings of Aldines to more than five hundred volumes.
+Subsequent acquisitions have increased the Morgan's holdings of Aldines to more than five hundred volumes.
 A working library of almost three hundred volumes, all in original bindings, formed in the sixteenth century by the Ramey family of Forez, is another part of the collection, along with numerous Bibles, psalters, early editions of the Book of Common Prayer, and early printed editions of works by major figures of the Reformation and Counter-Reformation.

 Seventeenth and Eighteenth Centuries